tfachada/thesist/src/layout.typ

   show ref: set text(rgb("696969"))

   // Justification and spacing of main text
+  /*
-  // Note: Per IST rules, line spacing needs to be "1.5 lines".
-The definition of line spacing is very ambiguous across platforms, and "leading: 1.05em" recreates the 1.5 of the LaTeX templates (or misses it by a microscopic amount).
-Note that "em" means the font size. set par(
+    Note: Per IST rules, line spacing needs to be "1.5 lines".
+The definition of line spacing is very ambiguous across platforms, and "1.05em" recreates the 1.5 of the LaTeX templates (or misses it by a microscopic amount).
+Note that "em" means the font size.

+    This kind of ambiguous conventions should not be overthought.
+For instance, you can see that Overleaf doesn't render the exact font size when you use Inspect Element, contrary to Typst.
+  */
+  set par(
     justify: true,
     first-line-indent: 1.5em,
+    leading: 1.05em,
-    leading: 1.05em
+    spacing: 1.05em
   )
   set block(spacing: 2.5em)
-  set par(spacing: 1.05em)
   set list(indent: 2em)

   // Size and line spacing of footnotes (.7 font size = 1 "line"; explanation above)